 Allison Anderson focuses on gender and development in the Arab world.
 She is currently working on her dissertation about women’s economic participation in Jordan based on extensive fieldwork as a Fulbright Research Fellow.
 Throughout her Ph.D., Allison has conducted research and provided consulting for several private sector, government, and non-profit organizations.

 Allison was previously at the Bill and Melinda Gates Foundation, where she focused on strategic planning and engagement in the Office of the President for Global Health.
-Previously, she worked at Deloitte Consulting conducting political risk analysis and market research for government clients.
-Allison served two years in the U.S. Peace Corps in Jordan.
-Other overseas experiences include economics research at the Carnegie Endowment’s Middle East Center in Beirut and studying Arabic at the American University in Cairo.
+She also worked at Deloitte Consulting conducting political risk analysis.
+Allison served two years in the U.S. Peace Corps in rural Jordan.
+Other overseas experiences include researching political economy at the Carnegie Middle East Center in Beirut and studying Arabic at the American University in Cairo.

 Grants & Fellowships

-- Top Scholar Fellowship, Middle East Studies Program, University of Washington, 2016-2017.
+- Top Scholar Fellowship, Middle East Studies Program, University of Washington, 2016-2017

-- Fellows Program, World Affairs Council Seattle, 2014-2015.
+- Fellows Program, World Affairs Council Seattle, 2014-2015

-- Future Leaders Fellowship, Foreign Policy Initiative, Washington, D.C., 2011-2012.
+- Future Leaders Fellowship, Foreign Policy Initiative, Washington, D.C., 2011-2012